Suraj-567/NBA_MVP_PREDICTION_USING_MACHINE-_LEARNING-/README.md

 📘 Project Overview

 This repository focuses on data collection and cleaning for the NBA MVP Prediction project.
-The data is scraped directly from Basketball Reference for the seasons 1991–2025, covering:
+The data is scraped from Basketball Reference for the seasons 1991–2025, covering:

 MVP voting results